 Overall, Rockstor is a competent NAS solution with some interesting aspects to it.
 If you’re looking for a Linux-powered NAS distro and favor CentOS and Redhat over Open Media Vault’s Debian base, this is a solid choice.

 Openfiler is another rock solid NAS solution with a pretty decent web management (complete with various tools to check how your data is doing, add shares, etc.) interface to boot.
 It is certainly not fancy but promises rock solid performance nonetheless.
 Unlike Open Media Vault, this distribution is more focused on enterprise or professional solutions.

 NAS features include support for CIFS, NFS and HTTP.
 Openfiler also has support for iSCSI, NIS, LDAP, Active Directory, Snapshots and many, many other features.
 Suffice it to say that this distro is a professional solution for those looking to take serious control of their data.

 Linux home servers dedicated to storage is not a new concept.
 However, as data gets bigger and bigger, it makes sense that Linux-based operating systems start to cater more towards casual users.

-Nobody, not even hardcore Linux fans, want to configure file sharing across a local network by hand one-hundred percent of the time.
+Nobody, not even hardcore Linux fans, wants to configure file sharing by hand across a local network by one-hundred percent of the time.
 That’s why more and more people are turning to turn-key NAS distributions for all their file storage needs.
 I hope that with the help of this list you, too, will understand how great having a Linux-powered NAS can be.

 Do you have an NAS?
 What operating system are you running on it?
 Tell us below!